 If you have enough savings and if you continually grow your savings even after meeting your target emergency fund then you will have the ability to take more risks.

 You can invest some of your funds in better-yielding financial vehicles such as stocks, index funds, or mutual funds.
 You also might be able to entertain ideas about entrepreneurship because you have the bandwidth to do so.

 No one knows what the future holds for all of us.
-Although it’s important to live our lives to the fullest in the present time, it wouldn’t hurt if we will also think about our future.
+Although it’s important to live our lives to the fullest in the present time, it wouldn’t hurt if we also think about our future.